make-demo-learn-math/make-demo-learn-math.github.io/doc/LearnMath.md

 - Reveal the formulae used to generate the two sequences
 - Show their respective spectral tests
-- Now the choice is more obvious
+- Now the choice is more obvious: "B" is more random
 - Testing for randomness is hard
 - Marsaglia's tests for randomness